dartwork-repo/dartwork-mpl/docs/_build/html/_sources/gallery/07_layout_styling/plot_custom_ticks.rst.txt

 Custom Ticks
 ============

-Custom tick formatting: positions, labels, and log scales.
+Control tick placement and formatting, from numeric to log scales, with custom formatters.

 ..
 GENERATED FROM PYTHON SOURCE LINES 7-95